smherwig/phoenix-timeserver/README.md

 Host Time Measurements
 ----------------------

+These benchmarks do not use the timeserver.

 ### non-SGX

-This simply tests the time for vanilla Linux to invoke `gettimeofday` one million times.
+This simply measures the time for vanilla Linux to invoke `gettimeofday` one million times.

 ```